-For today I wanted to share a tip that really helped all of the painting we are doing in our house right now, we have textured walls and even tho I love them their are a pain when you want to do anything else but a plain wall.
+For today I wanted to share a tip that really helped all of the painting we are doing in our house right now, we have textured walls and even though I love them, they are a pain when you want to do anything other than a plain wall.
 I wanted shapes in one of my sewing room walls and after a run-test with frog tape when I worked on the fan, I knew I needed something else to make this a success.

-So my little secret weapon to master that textured wall without loosing my fingers trying to flatten the tape: An eraser.
-I simple “erased” the tape line in the side I was going to paint, I have to admit that it was kind of a pain, but trust me the results improved 200%, and I went from retouching EVERY line, to almost no retouching at all.
+So my little secret weapon to master that textured wall without losing my fingers trying to flatten the tape: An eraser.
+I simply “erased” the tape line in the side I was going to paint, I have to admit that it was kind of a pain, but trust me the results improved 200%, and I went from retouching EVERY line to almost no retouching at all.

 **UPDATE: the paint color I used is BEHR ultra 430B-7 (Cress Green)

 I hope you all have a wonderful day!

 Do you have any paint tips? share them in the comments =]